cidopenup0/discord-vscode/README.md

 * Shows the file you’re currently editing and your cursor position
 * Displays the name of the workspace you’re working in
+* Detects your current Git repository and shows it in your Rich Presence state
+* Adds an **Open Repository** button in Discord Rich Presence when a repository remote is available
 * Updates your Discord status based on the type of file you’re editing (JavaScript, Python, TypeScript, and more)
 * Can be reloaded at any time to refresh activity tracking
 ## Preview